Renters' Rights Act changes mean that you will need to give notice to end your tenancy this year

 I’m in a fixed-term tenancy, why do I need to give notice?

-- Your fixed-term contract will automatically become periodic (rolling)
+- Your fixed-term contract automatically became periodic (rolling)

 - The original end date will no longer be valid